pingcap/docs-cn/dev/how-to/deploy/data-migration-with-ansible.md

 ## Step 8: Edit variables in the `inventory.ini` file

-This step shows how to edit the variable of the deployment directory, how to configure the relay log synchronization position and the relay log GTID synchronization mode, and explains the global variables in the `inventory.ini` file.
+This step shows how to make configuration changes to the `inventory.ini` file.

 ### Configure the deployment directory